 At an inn: We have wet the bed, host.
 I confess we have done wrong.
 If you want to know why, there was no chamber pot.

-In the basilica (which served as a courthouse & banking center): Chie, I hope your hemorrhoids rub together so much that they hurt worse than than they ever have before!
+In the basilica (which served as a courthouse & banking center): Chie, I hope your hemorrhoids rub together so much that they hurt worse than they ever have before!

 On the exterior of a small house: Gaius Sabinus says a fond hello to Statius.
 Traveler, you eat bread in Pompeii but you go to Nuceria to drink.
 At Nuceria, the drinking is better.